 The painted areas can be erased by clicking on the arrow next to the paint tool button 15, and selecting the erase tool, or you can select the eraser from the edit > paint tool > Erase menu.

 Text Layers are useful for labeling sections of your layout 14.
 Press 6 to add a new Text Layer and then double click inside the layout pane to open the text box window.
-Write in the text and change the font properties as desired.
+Write in the text field and change the font properties as desired.
 Press Ok to close the window and then move the text into position with the mouse.
 The text can also be rotated, by using the rotate buttons, and rotation settings.
 For more details about Text editing, please read the Using Texts section.

 As for every type of layer, you can also change the transparency of the Text Layer by double clicking on the text layer tab 10.
 So if you want to have different transparencies for different texts, just use different Text Layers.

 Ruler Layers are useful to measure distances on your layout.
 You can add a new Ruler Layer by pressing the button 7.
 In a Ruler Layer you can add linear and circular rulers which can display a distance in various unit (Stud, LDU, Straight Track, Module, Meter, Feet).
 These rulers can also be used to simply draw lines and circles on your layout, for example to delimit the wall of the room where you plan to build your layout.
-Rulers can also be attached to parts underneath such as the ruler will automatically extends and updates its measured value when you move the part.
+Rulers can also be attached to parts underneath so that the ruler will automatically extends and updates its measured value when you move the part.
 For more details about Ruler editing, please read the Using Rulers section.